COVID-19 Testing Center

 Other County Services

-- Many board and commission meetings are canceled or being done remotely.
+- Board and commission meetings are canceled or being done remotely.
 Please check the county calendar for updates.

-- The Morris County Soil Conservation District is closed until further notice.
+- The Morris County Soil Conservation District is closed.

 - All Planning & Preservation staff have been sent home indefinitely.
 Public access to the office is restricted.
 The Land Development Review Section will continue to process applications and issue reports within the 30-day statutory period and may request an additional 30-day extension if necessary.

 - Open Public Records Requests may be delayed.
-On March 20, 2020, Governor Murphy took action modifying the deadline by which public agency is required to respond to request for government records during periods of emergency.
+Governor has modified the deadline for responses to requests for government records during the emergency period.
 Go to our OPRA page for more information.

-- The Housing Authority continues to operate but is currently closed to the public.
-Anyone wishing to apply for public housing can do so on their website.
-All current public housing tenants, Section 8 participants and/or landlords, should email the assigned caseworker directly.
-If they are unsure, they can call the office at (973) 540-0389 or email [email protected].
+- The Housing Authority continues to operate but is closed to the public.
+Anyone wishing to apply for public housing can do so on the website.
+Public housing tenants, Section 8 participants and landlords, should email assigned caseworkers.
+If unsure, call 973 540-0389 or email [email protected].

 According to Executive Order No. 107, as of March 21, 2020, all NJ residents shall remain home unless they are: